 What this does is create a believable ‘world’.
 When a character commits an action, you believe it.
 When a mechanic opens a hatch and fettles a pipe with a spanner, you believe she’s fixing something.
-When the series’ villain is a British Byronesque genius scientist collaborating with an enemy race of machines, the principle of which is a beautiful, seductive blonde woman in a skimpy dress, only visible in the villain’s mind’s eye – blimey, even something that ridiculous, when the world is fully developed you still believe the story.
+When the series’ villain (Gaius Baltar) is a British Byronesque genius scientist collaborating with an enemy race of machines, the principal of which is a beautiful, seductive blonde woman in a skimpy dress, only visible in the villain’s mind’s eye – blimey, even something that ridiculous, when the world is fully developed you still believe the story.

-When such fantastical (and yes, sometimes ridiculous) elements come together and create a narrative world you believe in is when scifi works for me.
-This is when scifi becomes magical.
+When such fantastical (and yes, sometimes ridiculous) elements come together and create a narrative world you believe in is when sci-fi works for me.
+This is when sci-fi becomes magical.

 When you have a world that isn’t bound by physical laws or the current limitations of our environment, space, brains, understanding of the universe or cultural expectations, you have a world where anything becomes possible.
 This is where imagination can create new routes, parallel stories, subplots and adventures.

 I’m pleased to see another strand of the Galactica world starting online today, Battlestar Galactica: Blood & Chrome, albeit just a two-hour pilot.
 This spin-off is being shown on Machinima’s YouTube Channel after Syfy chose not to commission a series.

 Extending a series by focusing in more depth on a particular character, an event or going back in time to see how key events came to be, as with Blood & Chrome, is also where stories’ mythology can come from.
 Imagineering ever deeper creates more context, more reasoning, filling out characters in ever more detail and hence drawing us into the world even more.